With animated safety video production on the increase we asked Studio Rossiter’s Creative Director, Linda Rossiter for an opinion of this trend.

 4: You can translate your animated safety video into any foreign language with ease.

 6: Animation is perfect for difficult locations, such as working at height, confined spaces, hot work, near traffic or moving vehicles, in a crowded city centre, tunnels, ships, aeroplanes, elite offices, railway lines, trenches, robot areas, forbidden zones, public buildings, doctors’ surgeries, hospitals and any restricted areas.
+Be aware special scenes will add to your your overall video design costs.

 7: You don’t need the willing (or unwilling) cooperation of your workforce as you would with a filmed video.